sarahzwart/CSE216/docs/README-phase2.md

 * Admin

-    1. Remove unnecessary table funcionality
+    1. Refactor the database names

 * Web

-    1. Auto-refresh when liking and deleting posts
-    1. Unit tests need to be updated
-    1. CSS needs to be added for UI
-    1. Implement unliking messages
+    1. Editing the User Profile not working as expected
+    1. Different user profiles not being shown correctly

 * Mobile

     1. Unit tests need to be updated
-    1. Implement unliking messages
+    1. OAuth profiles not working as expected

 * Backend

-    1. Needs to connect to database
+    1. Switch to database that we all have access to
+    1. All posts that users have liked is not shown in its entirety

 # System Diagram